NYC Skateboard Coalition: Founding at Riverside Skatepark

 In the early 2010s, Ian Clarke, a local skater at Riverside Skatepark, learned about the history of Andy Kessler and Riverside Skatepark from Ricky Mujica.
 The history and significance of the skatepark made an impression on Clarke.
 There was a small mini-ramp at the park that was falling apart at the skatepark, reaching out to the Riverside Park Conservancy, Clarke led a permitted repair of the mini-ramp, saving it from destruction.
 After receiving positive response from the community, Clarke developed a relationship with the Riverside Park Conservancy, working to repair other obstacles in the skatepark with help from members of the community.
 This community work at Riverside Skatepark inspired Clarke to create the NYC Skateboard Coalition to formalize his organizing efforts in the skateboarding community.

 Programming

 NYC Pool Series

 NYC Skateboard Coalition is home to the NYC Pool Series, a skate event series taking place in skateparks throughout the city.
 The NYC Pool Series contributors include Ali Axelrod, organizing and ground crew, Jon "Pork Chop" Nicholson, DJ, and Andrew Gelles, Emcee.
 Sponsors include a spread of brands and companies including Uncle Funky's Skateshop, Substance Skatepark, Housewife skateboards, Juice Magazine, Trophy griptape, Blake Sandberg's Severed Leg Productions, and many more.

 Riverside Skate Jam

 After building a relationship with the Riverside Park Conservancy with the ramp repairs, the coalition was asked if it wanted to host events at the park.
-The NYC Skateboard Coalition held a Riverside Skate Jam at Riverside Skatepark from 2013-2018, stopping due to the concrete remodeling of the skatepark.
+The NYC Skateboard Coalition held a Riverside Skate Jam at Riverside Skatepark from 2013 to 2018, stopping due to the concrete remodeling of the skatepark.
 The coalition has plans to resume the Skate Jam when the remodel is finished.